LiyrAstroph/MICA2/docs/getting_started.rst

   * **evidence.txt**

-    Bayesian evidence for each number of Gaussians explored.
+    Bayesian evidence for each number of components explored.

-In the end of running, ``mica2`` prints the obtained Bayesian evidence for each number of Gausssians explored.
+In the end of running, ``mica2`` prints the obtained Bayesian evidence for each number of components explored.

 Posterior sample
 ========================